Sheila Stewart, MD FAAP

 Coordinator Outpatient Pediatrics Rotation

 Dr. Jain grew up in Kalamazoo, Michigan and graduated from Michigan State University College of Human Medicine.
 She completed her residency at Children’s Medical Center of Dallas.
 Dr. Jain is the Coordinator of the Outpatient Rotation and faculty member in the Pediatric Outpatient Clinic with an interest in providing care for special needs children.
-Dr. Jain, in addition to being the Class of 2014 Advisor, is the Chair of the Pediatrics Pharmacy & Therapeutics Sub-Committee and the Coordinator of the Reach Out and Read program in the Pediatric Outpatient Clinic.
-Dr. Jain is also active in the Junior League of Indianapolis and currently serves on the Board of Directors.
+She also coordinates the Continuity Clinics for all pediatric residents.
+She served as the advisor for the Class of 2014.
+Dr. Jain is the Chair of the Pediatrics Pharmacy & Therapeutics Expert Review Panel and is the pediatric representative on the entire St. Vincent System-Wide Pharmacy & Therapeutics Committee.
 Dr. Jain is married with one son.
-She is an avid reader, enjoys traveling and spending time with her family, along with Indian dancing both classical and folk.
+Dr. Jain is also very active in her son's school and with his activities, serving as Treasurer of the school PTO, coordinator of Math Club, and "popcorn kernel" for her son's Cub Scouts Pack.
+She is an avid reader, enjoys traveling and spending time with her family, along with Indian dancing, both classical and folk.